 A frequent question I get is what do chickens eat, and the answer is pretty much anything (my Araucana chicken will eat me out of house and home if she could!)

-But, there’s definitely things you should feed them and things you SHOULDN’T feed them.
-So today let’s talk all about what your chickens should and shouldn’t be eating.
+But, there are definitely things you should feed them and things you SHOULDN’T feed them.
+So let’s talk all about what your chickens should and shouldn’t be eating.

 We’ll also debunk some myths about what chickens eat.
 So let’s get started!

 Table of Contents (Quickly Jump To Information)

 It’s incredibly important to give your hens a high-quality, varied diet.

 To ensure your hens are getting a varied diet, you need to know what chickens eat.
 Plus providing your chickens with a high-quality, nutritious diet means that you will have great-tasting eggs!